airportyh/fun-lang/README.md

 ## Todos

+* investigate why nearley freezes up on smiley.fun, also that case in jsonr
 * allow jumping to a particular line (ala breakpoints)
 * make more test programs to test how well debugger works
-* optimize initial load time expression-matters
+* optimize initial load time expression-matters.fun
-* don't pause after calling a built-in function
 * allow jumping to the end of the program
 * answering questions such as:
    * what statement last modified this value?